Wenqi-Ge/wenqi-ge.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my M.Sc at SUSTECH's [RcvLab](https://rcvlab.eee.sustech.edu.cn/), under the guidance of Prof. [Hong Zhang](https://faculty.sustech.edu.cn/?tagid=zhangh33&iscss=1&snapid=1&orderby=date&go=2&lang=en).
-Prior to this, I earned my B's degree from the HeFei University of Computer Science and Technology.
+I am currently pursuing my M.Sc at SUSTech's [RCVLab](https://rcvlab.eee.sustech.edu.cn/), under the guidance of Prof. [Hong Zhang](https://faculty.sustech.edu.cn/?tagid=zhangh33&iscss=1&snapid=1&orderby=date&go=2&lang=en).
+Prior to this, I earned my Bachelor's degree in Computer Science and Technology from Hefei University of Technology.

 My primary research interests encompass **social aware task plannig**, **scene understanding for robot**, **human-robot interaction** and **robot learning**.
 The ultimate goal is to develop agents that can perceive, understand, and interact with the physics world with human in the same level of intelligence as human.